 First Solar company overview

-With more than 13 gigawatts (GW) of installed solar capacity worldwide, First Solar is a major player in the solar energy space.
+With more than 17 gigawatts (GW) of First Solar panels installed worldwide, First Solar is a major player in the solar energy space.
 First Solar is unique for the type of solar technology it manufactures and installs.
-While most solar panel manufacturers make their products out of silicon, First Solar produce and sells thin film solar panels using cadmium telluride as its material of choice.
+While most solar panel manufacturers make their products out of silicon, First Solar produces and sells thin film solar panels using cadmium telluride as its material of choice.

 The company is also unique in that it only works on utility-scale solar projects.
 According to the First Solar website, the company “has developed, financed, engineered, constructed and currently operates many of the world’s largest grid-connected PV power plants.”
 First Solar refers to itself as “vertically integrated”, meaning that it is involved in every level of utility solar installations, from manufacturing the solar panels to providing operations and maintenance services for its installed arrays.

-When President Trump levied a new solar tariff on solar imports to the United States in January, many solar companies and products were affected to varying degrees.
+When President Trump levied a solar tariff on solar imports to the United States in January 2018, many solar companies and products were affected to varying degrees.
 First Solar has been affected by the new tariff, but not in the way you might expect.

 Trump’s tariff is on imported crystalline silicon photovoltaic (PV) cells and modules.
-Because First Solar only sells thin-film panels based on cadmium-telluride technology, it does not see any negative impact from the tariff.
-This means that the already competitive pricing of First Solar’s products became even more enticing, as silicon panel companies may have to raise their prices slightly to cover for their newly increased import costs.
+Because First Solar panels are thin-film panels based on cadmium-telluride technology, it does not see any negative impact from the tariff.
+This means that the already competitive pricing of First Solar’s panels became even more enticing, as silicon panel companies may have to raise their prices slightly to cover for their newly increased import costs.

 First Solar has found itself in a very unique situation due to its unique technology – the company can continue to rely on overseas manufacturing (mainly in South Asia) while benefiting from a tariff that hinders everyone but U.S. solar producers.
 Like any smart company would do, it is taking full advantage of its new situation and ramping up production capacity to meet a newfound demand for its product.